DAGpro/yii3-demo-ddd-hexagonal/README.md

 In order to run web application either built-in web server could be used by running `./yii serve` or a real web server could be pointed to `/public/index.php`.

-More routes could be added by editing `src/Factory/AppRouterFactory`.

 ## Testing